Garuda di Dadaku

 Garuda di Dadaku (lit.
-'Garuda in My Heart') is a 2009 Indonesian film directed by Ifa Isfansyah.
+'Garuda in My Heart') is a 2009 Indonesian sports drama film directed by Ifa Isfansyah.
 It tells about a young boy who dreams of playing for Indonesia national under-13 football team despite his grandfather's wish for him to be an artist.

 The film, Ifa's feature-length debut, was produced over six months and featured music by actress and musician, Titi Sjuman and her husband Wong Aksan, as well as a theme song by rock band Netral.
 Released during the school holidays, the film was viewed by more than 1.2 million people.
 Despite mixed critical reception, Garuda di Dadaku was nominated for three Citra Awards at the 2009 Indonesian Film Festival, where it received a special jury prize for Best Children's Film.

 A sequel, Garuda di Dadaku 2, was released in 2011.
 Directed by Rudy Soedjarwo, it follows a grown-up Bayu serving as captain of the national youth team and deals with personal issues.

 Plot

 Bayu (Emir Mahira) is a Grade 6 student who lives with his mother, Wahyuni (Maudy Koesnaedi), and grandfather, Usman (Ikranagara).
 Bayu's father, a taxi driver and former athlete, died in a car accident years ago.
 Although Bayu wishes to follow his father's footsteps as a footballer, Usman insists that he should be an artist; the grandfather enrols Bayu in numerous courses to improve his artistic skills.

-Bayu sneaks in football practice with the help of his friend, the wheelchair-bound Heri (Aldo Tansani) and Heri' driver Bang Dulloh (Ramzi).
+Bayu sneaks in football practice with the help of his friend, Heri (Aldo Tansani), who uses a wheelchair, and Heri's driver Bang Dulloh (Ramzi).
 As they find an old and empty cemetery to practise in, its guardian, Zahra (Marsha Aruan), allows them to use it and supports Bayu's goal.
 Bayu is later discovered by coach Ari Sihasale at the local academy sponsored by Premier League club Arsenal, which gave him a chance to play for Indonesia national under-13 football team.

 When Usman discovers that Bayu has been practising football, he pressures his grandson to quit.
 Bayu refuses and Usman reveals the truth that he did not want Bayu end up like his father.
 Usman later apologizes to Bayu for discouraging his athletic dreams.
 Eventually, Bayu is accepted as a member of the national team, which he helps win a tournament while Usman choose Zahra as his art student.